-On July 9, 2015, the FASB approved a one-year deferral of the effective date of ASU 2014-09, which now becomes effective for Davey Tree beginning with the first quarter 2018 and can be adopted either retrospectively to each prior reporting period presented or as a cumulative-effect adjustment as of the date of adoption.
+The effective date and the transition requirements for the Updates are the same as the effective date of Topic 606 ASU 2015-14, which becomes effective for Davey Tree beginning with the first quarter 2018 and can be adopted either retrospectively to each prior reporting period presented or as a cumulative-effect adjustment as of the date of adoption.
 The FASB also affirmed its proposal to permit all entities to apply the new revenue standard early, but not before the original effective date, which for Davey Tree would be first quarter 2017.
 The new revenue guidance will supersede existing revenue guidance affecting our Company, and may also affect our business processes and our information technology systems.
-As a result, our evaluation of the effect of the new revenue guidance will extend over future periods.